-Earning a Massachusetts paralegal certification will not only make you a more desirable candidate during the hiring process, but it will also make you a valuable asset once you start work.
+Earning a Massachusetts paralegal certification will not only make you a more desirable candidate during the hiring process, but will also make you a valuable asset once you start work.
 Certifications are meant to test your knowledge.
 They are also meant to challenge you.
 Certification programs are designed to supplement a degree program, not replace it.
 When looking for a good paralegal certification program, look for one that encourages growth and strives to push you past the boundaries you have set for yourself.

 In Massachusetts, a paralegal certification may not be required, but it is most definitely recommended.
 Earning a certificate or license will give you the credentials you need to validate your past experience and keep you prepared until you are ready to return to school to earn your degree.
 It doesn’t mean that returning to school is a necessity.
 You may work in a very diverse environment where everyone works together, teaching the skills they know and broadening one another’s horizons.

 Massachusetts does not require any type of licensing to become a paralegal.
 Although it does strongly recommend becoming certified, paralegals only need to apply for most entry-level positions to be considered.
 In an entry-level position, they can begin to learn everything they will need to know.
 This type of on-the-job training provides them a level of education that cannot be achieved in a classroom.
 Learning in a fast-paced, legal environment encourages students to think on their feet and try new tasks.
 By learning from those around them, they are encouraged to try new things and explore new possibilities.